mwitte/TechDivision.Search/src/Documentation/HowTo.rst

 Testing
 -------

-The Com.TechDivision.Search is 100% test covered by unit and functional tests.
+The TechDivision.Search is 100% test covered by unit and functional tests.
 There are only three methods in the

-Com\TechDivision\Search\Provider\Solr\Provider
+TechDivision\Search\Provider\Solr\Provider

 Two of this three methods are TYPO3 Flow concerned and one initializes the Solr client which should be covered by the developers of the solr php extension.